Ortho-K, a Little Known Contact Lens Alternative for Athletes

 Many active adult athletes choose a surgical solution, such as LASIK, to permanently rid themselves of their specific vision problems, such as astigmatism, myopia and hyperopia.

 Surgical intervention is never without risk.
 Certain complications may arise following LASIK surgery, including sensitivity to light, glares, astigmatism and chronic dry eye — any of which could significantly impact an athlete’s performance.
 Further complications, such as poor corneal healing and corneal thinning, can cause long term or even permanent changes to vision and could even mark the end of an athlete’s career.

 LASIK surgery is not an option until roughly the age of 21 since prior to that the eyes are still developing.
 The earlier years, however, are those in which young athletes learn sports and develop most of their athletic skills.
 It’s a time when clear, sharp and comfortable vision is an absolute must!

 Ortho-k offers an excellent solution for any athlete seeking clear, comfortable and sharp vision all day long.

 How Can You Obtain Ortho-K Lenses?

 An optometrist who focuses on myopia management, such as , can provide ortho-k lenses.
 At , we examine the athlete’s eyes and create an exact topographic map of the cornea’s surface with the help of specialized equipment.
 The ortho-k contact lenses are then custom-designed to meet the individual’s requirements.

 We will also provide guidance on caring for and cleaning the lenses.

-Optical Illusions serves patients from Layton, Syracuse, Clearfield, Kaysville, and throughout Utah.
+Our practice serves patients from Layton, Syracuse, Clearfield, and Kaysville, Utah and surrounding communities.